ibm-cloud-docs/cis/cli/cli-waf.md

 **OPTIONS**

-   `--page`         Page number of paginated results. (default: 1)
+   `--page PAGE`         Page number of paginated results. (default: 1)

-   `--per-page`    Number of groups per page.The min value is 5 and max value is 1000. (default: 50)
+   `--per-page NUM`    Number of groups per page.The min value is 5 and max value is 1000. (default: 50)

-   `-i, --instance`  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output`    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

-**Output Message**
-   * ID
-   * Name
-   * Mode
-   * Number of rules
-   * Number of modified rules

 ## Show a WAF group